g0v-data/g0v-hackmd-archive/notes/IFu9A4lbSaiBo7yxe3nIdw.md

 - Mami's part
     - Adding more recent cases
 - KLOU's part
-    - He will send to
+    - He will send us a list of questions

 - 5 mins to present slides